php-amqplib/RabbitMqBundle/README.md

             #requires php_sockets.dll
             use_socket: true # default false

+            login_method: 'AMQPLAIN' # default 'AMQPLAIN', can be 'EXTERNAL' or 'PLAIN', see https://www.rabbitmq.com/docs/access-control#mechanisms

         another:
             # A different (unused) connection defined by an URL.
 One can omit all parts,
             # except the scheme (amqp:).
 If both segment in the URL and a key value (see above)